iqbalabd/iqbalabd.github.io/content/posts/2024/the-psf-election-results-2024-en.md

 - At least one nominee has her nomination statement in a language other than English.
 - We have a [nominee from Tehran, Ali](https://www.python.org/nominations/elections/2024-python-software-foundation-board/nominees/ali-tavallaie/).
 - Increased interest in the PSF and participating in the Board elections within my own APAC community.
+- We have high turnout rates since 2023.
+[In our world, a 70% turnout rate is considered the median for major elections](https://www.oecd-ilibrary.org/social-issues-migration-health/society-at-a-glance-2019_3483a69a-en).
+(Thanks to [Hugo](https://mastodon.social/@hugovk/112800501986331260) for reminding me of this data)

 ### After 5 Years